top of page

 Smartphone verifying sunglasses as authentic product using deterministic visual identity verification

-Deterministic verification at the point of scan — identity resolved directly from the physical object.
+Deterministic verification at the point of scan.
+Identity is resolved from the physical object, not assumed from the image.

 The Structural Weakness in QR Code Security

-Most visual identity models share the same flaw.
+Most visual identity models share the same structural weakness.

 Identity is either: